 Pursuing a Settlement

-Our team can negotiate with the insurance company on your behalf.
+Our team of personal injury lawyers can negotiate with the insurance company on your behalf.
 We will fight for a fair settlement that covers your past and future costs caused by the accident.
 If a settlement cannot be reached out of court, then we are prepared to fight for you in court as well.

 Baton Rouge Bus Accident Lawyer Near Me 800-537-8185